sagarsumit03/home/kubernates/kubernates.md

 ####  ImagePullBackOff
 The status `ImagePullBackOff` means that a container could not start because Kubernetes could not pull a container image.
 The `BackOff` part indicates that Kubernetes will keep trying to pull the image, with an increasing back-off delay.

+## Copying files from pod to local system

+	kubectl cp -n default my-pod:/path/to/file.txt .
+-n : namespace `default`
+my-pod: pod name
+/path/to/file.txt: location of file in pod
+. : to current directory in laptop.

+and vice versa for copying from local to pod

 ## Ingress vs API Gateway: